What Is Data Transformation? Uses of Data Transformation in Analytics

 Before transforming the data, it’s important you replicate it to a data warehouse built for analytics.
 If you want to make the most out of your ELT solution, it’s better to opt for a cloud data warehouse, like the one provided by DataChannel.

 Everything has its pros and cons, and the same goes for data transformation.
 There are certain challenges in the process of data transformation, which are as follows:

 - Slow: The extraction and transformation of large volumes of data are difficult to be processed in one go and can become a burden on your system.
 Therefore, the same is carried in batches, which means that the next batch has to wait for hours until the first one is entirely transformed.
 This thing can delay the making of crucial business decisions and result in missing growth opportunities.

 - Time-consuming: Cleansing of unstructured data can take a lot of time before it becomes ready for a transformation.
 This is one of the biggest complaints of data scientists or analysts working with unstructured data.

 - Expensive: The size of your infrastructure will impact your data transformation requirements.
-With a bigger infrastructure, you will require a team of data experts to manage the data, resulting in more expenses.
+With a bigger infrastructure, you will require a team of data experts to manage the data, resulting in more expense.

-Data transformation helps in making your data organized.
-It allows organizations to bring their data from various locations and formats it into actionable insights.
+Data transformation makes data organized.
+It allows organizations to bring their data from various locations and formats it into meaningful information.
 The formatting process not only improves the data quality but protects applications from making errors like null values, incorrect indexing, unexpected duplicates, and incompatible formats.
 The right data transformation practices will help you ensure compatibility between your systems, applications, and types of data.
-Different types of data have different transformation needs, and by incorporating the best practices, you can turn your data into a fuel that will drive your business towards success.
+Different types of data have different transformation needs, and by incorporating the best solution, you can turn your data into a fuel that will drive your business towards success.